 AAUW advances gender equity for women and girls through research, education, and advocacy.
 The Greater Naples AAUW Charitable Foundation, Inc. (the “Foundation”), a 501(c)(3) public charity founded in 2001, and its founding organization, the AAUW Greater Naples Branch, are affiliates of AAUW.
 The Foundation supports programs of the AAUW Greater Naples Branch which promote equity, education, and development of opportunities for local women and girls that enable them to realize their full potential.

-These programs, described below, are made possible by the generous donations of members of the AAUW Greater Naples Branch and other donors, the proceeds of fundraising events and a generous donations for the STEAM Conference for 5th-grade Girls from Arthrex (lead donor), The Brenda & Dewey Tate Fund of the Women’s Foundation of Southwest Florida, Anonymous Fund of the Community Foundation of Collier County, Trader Joe’s of Naples and Champions For Learning.
+These programs, described below, are made possible by the generous donations of members of the AAUW Greater Naples Branch and other donors, the proceeds of fundraising events and a generous donations for the STEAM Conference for 5th-grade Girls from Arthrex (lead donor), The Brenda & Dewey Tate Fund of the Women’s Foundation of Southwest Florida, Anonymous Fund of the Community Foundation of Collier County, Trader Joe’s of Naples, Florida, Champions For Learning.
 Susie Mehas & John R. Woods Properties, and Jeff Kyle, Graphic Artist.

 The Greater Naples AAUW Charitable Foundation, Inc. Board of Directors: President: President: Laura A. Candris, J.D

 Director for Scholarships: Jeannine Stetson Hagedorn